educational-technology-collective/jupyterlab-pioneer/README.md

 }
 ```

-The extension would only generate and export data for valid events ( 1. that have an id associated with the event class, 2. and the event name is included in `activeEvents`
+The extension would only generate and export data for valid event that has an id associated with the event class, and the event name is included in `activeEvents`.
-).
-The extension will export the entire notebook content only for valid events with the `logWholeNotebook` flag == True.
+The extension will export the entire notebook content only for valid events when the `logWholeNotebook` flag is True.

 `exporters`: An array of exporters.
 Each exporter in the array should have the following structure: